 What to do in case of overdose

 If you think you’ve received too much of this drug, call your doctor.
-You can also call the American Association of Poison Control Centers at 800-222-1222 or use its online tool.
+You can also call America’s Poison Centers at 800-222-1222 or use its online tool.
 However, if your symptoms are severe, call 911 or your local emergency number, or go to the nearest emergency room right away.

-Daytrana should be prescribed with caution to people with a history of drug or alcohol dependence.
-Regular Daytrana treatment can lead to tolerance and psychological dependence.
+Daytrana should be prescribed with caution to people with a history of dependence or substance use disorder.
+Regular Daytrana treatment can lead to tolerance and dependence.
 (With tolerance, you may no longer respond to the typical dose of a drug, and a higher dose may be needed to have an effect.)

-If you have a history of drug or alcohol dependence and your doctor prescribes Daytrana, they may monitor you closely during Daytrana treatment.
+If there is a history of dependence or substance use disorder and a doctor prescribes Daytrana, they may monitor the person frequently during Daytrana treatment.

 When you get Daytrana from the pharmacy, the pharmacist will add an expiration date to the label on the packaging.
 This date is typically 1 year from the date they dispensed the medication.